tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 The implementation of `synchronize` will vary by which type and version of Ruby you are running, but is a mechanism for working with locks.
 It will check if the thread has access to the lock before `yield`ing and running whatever is in the block.

-Once we have synchronized, we add an array of information to `@queue`. `@queue` is an array that is created in our initialization process.
+Once we have synchronized, we add an array of information to `@queue`.   `@queue` is an array that is created in our initialization process and is the equivalent of the "mailbox" concept from erlang.

 We are adding the `ivar`, `method`, and the method's arguments and block to the queue.
 This is everything that is needed to run our method and put the results in an `IVar` to be consumed later.
 We will then `post` a block to our `@executor`.

 Finding the `@executor` is another chain of branching inheritance.
 For my version of MRI Ruby, I eventually got to [`RubyExecutorService#post`](https://github.com/ruby-concurrency/concurrent-ruby/blob/082c05f136309fd7be56e7c1b07a4edcb93968f4/lib/concurrent-ruby/concurrent/executor/ruby_executor_service.rb#L17-L25).
 The `ExecutorService` classes is the abstraction for running your code in new threads.
 These classes take in the arbitrary code to run and handle interacting with threads.

-Along the chain to the `RubyExecutorService`, one of the parent classes was [`CachedThreadPool`](https://www.rubydoc.info/gems/concurrent-ruby/Concurrent/CachedThreadPool). _This_ class is key for many of the observations we have seen so far.
+Along the chain to the `RubyExecutorService`, one of the parent classes was [`CachedThreadPool`](https://www.rubydoc.info/gems/concurrent-ruby/Concurrent/CachedThreadPool). **This class is key for many of the observations we have seen so far**.
 From the docs:

 > A thread pool that dynamically grows and shrinks to fit the current workload.
 New threads are created as needed, existing threads are reused, and threads that remain idle for too long are killed and removed from the pool.